Caddickbrown/Excel-Macros/Excel/Formulas.md

 =CONCATENATE("Q",ROUNDUP(MONTH(A2)/3,0)," - ",YEAR(A2))
 ## Variables/Considerations:
 - A2 is the cell with the date.
 The formula will need changing to account for whatever cell you're looking up.

+# Component List
+Code: 018
+## Explanation:
+This formula will give you a list of component parts for a specific parent part from a list of all Manufacturing Structures.
+It will "Spill" down into cells below.
+## Example (Input = Output):
+590389 = [; refers to a new line] 60300328;60300483;60300396;28151BID;28033BID;585775;585752;585736
+## Formula:
+=IFERROR(FILTER(Structure!N:N,B1=Structure!C:C),"-")
+## Variables/Considerations:
+- Structure!N:N Refers to Component Part List
+- B1 Refers to the Parent Part you need to Lookup
+- Structure!C:C Refers to Parent Part List